Scary Good Green Halloween Tricks

 - Re-Boo-sable Bags — Kids can gather treats in reusable bags, buckets, or pillowcases without buying a single-use item.
 Not only can these reusable ideas be repurposed around the house, but kids can even decorate them for fun!

 We hope you have a safe, responsible, and green Halloween!
-Share these tips with others and keep in mind social distancing when celebrating this year.
+Share these tips with others and have a monster's ball celebrating this year.